BuckShlegeris/BuckShlegeris.github.io/_posts/2015-08-08-value-of-life.md

 We’ve got a plethora of extra factors in this particular case.
 To start with, maybe there are flow-through effects of cash transfers which case them to increase consumption more.
 Also, bednets have other positive effects than saving lives, like preventing developmental impairments from malaria that limit lifetime earning potential, preventing malaria death in the above-5 year old age group (which isn’t counted) and prevention of other mosquito-borne illnesses.
 And having a marginal human might increase the consumption of other people in their society in some situations, but I don’t know which situations that is.
 Also, GiveDirectly might save lives as well, by giving people money to buy things like medicine and medical care and better food, or indirectly by allowing people to get e.g. metal roofs and thus having better hygiene in their houses.

-I think that my formula is totally useless for answering the question of how much we should be willing to spend per life saved by AMF if our alternative is giving to GiveDirectly, because it’s so sensitive to changes in my $l k$.
+I think that my formula is totally useless for answering the question of how much we should be willing to spend per life saved by AMF if our alternative is giving to GiveDirectly, because it’s so sensitive to changes in my $$ k$$.
 However, I did get some feeling about it from doing the research into poverty in Malawi and Kenya I did to write this discussion section.
 The people whose lives you save by giving to AMF seem to be pretty intensely impoverished.
 If 30% of Malawians are undernourished in general, and people saved by AMF are unusually poor, I suspect that probably a majority of the lives saved there are undernourished.
 That means that these people feel hungry _all the time_.
 I some sympathy for the perspective that those lives sound perhaps not worth living, in which case making them better is the better option.
 I also think it’s pretty plausible that these lives are actually pretty okay.
 At the moment, I am probably inclined to think that the lives of the extremely poor are worth living.

 GiveWell has obviously thought about how to compare saving lives to increasing consumption, but AFAICT they haven’t considered it this explicitly.
 In 2012 they said that they suspected AMF was a [much better deal](http://blog.givewell.org/2012/12/19/cost-effectiveness-of-nets-vs-deworming-vs-cash-transfers/) than GiveDirectly.
 However, GiveWell hasn’t tried to quantify the value of increasing consumption vs saving lives like I have here.
 They probably haven’t tried because it turns out that when you do, you get relatively difficult-to-interpret results, as I did above.